The Oval: 21st-century redevelopment

 In January 2007, Surrey CCC, announced plans to increase capacity by a further 2,000 seats, this time by redeveloping the Pavilion End.
 The Lock, Laker, and Peter May south stands were to be replaced by a new stand, which would have a hotel backing on to it.
 The Surrey Tavern at the entrance to the ground would be demolished, and a new pedestrian plaza would be created in its place, improving access to the ground and opening up views of the historic pavilion.
 These plans were delayed by objections raised by the Health & Safety Executive as the ground is close to a gasometer.
-Planning permission was eventually granted, but not before the credit crunch struck, as a result of which this development did not proceed.
+Planning permission was eventually granted, but development did not proceed due to the 2008 financial crisis.

 In 2009, four masts of semi-permanent telescopic floodlights costing £3.7m were installed for use in late-day through evening matches.
 The floodlights were especially designed to comply with strict residential planning regulations to lessen their visual impact and any light overspill to residents, as well as to improve the game experience within the ground by reducing excess glare that can affect players, umpires, broadcasters and spectators.
 Precision reflector systems were fitted for tight beam control to decrease overspill and direct light only where needed.
 Each mast was made extendable to a maximum height of 47.6 m and, when not in use, retractable to 30 m.
 At the end of each season, all four masts can be removed and stored away.

 After the 2013 season, a new project was started to add 'wings' to either side of the OCS Stand at the Vauxhall End of the ground.
 The development was finished in time for the start of the 2014 season.
 Each 'wing' added 500 seats, increasing the capacity from 23,500 to 24,500.